spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 ![Query builder](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/query-builder.png)

-A Back Office user can enter the query manually as well.
+A Back Office user can enter a query manually as well.

 The same decision rules look as follows as a plain query: